juice-shop/pwning-juice-shop/part3/donations.md

 All donations are received and managed by the
 OWASP Foundation and must be earmarked properly to end up in the Juice Shop budget.
 You will receive an official donation receipt.

-:information_source: _Independent of your selected method it is recommended to forward your donation confirmation to bjoern.kimminich@owasp.org to allow verifying if the earmarking worked and the money is attributed to the Juice Shop budget.
+ℹ️ _Independent of your selected method it is recommended to forward your donation confirmation to bjoern.kimminich@owasp.org to allow verifying if the earmarking worked and the money is attributed to the Juice Shop budget.
 You should provide